yaksas443/adversaryemulation.github.io/rtae-lab-faq.md

 ## Lab deployment got stuck or errored out in between, what should I do?

 1. Run the ```!destroy``` command.
-That should clean up the resources created during the failed depployment.
+That should clean up resources created during the failed depployment.
 2. Once ```!destroy``` command has finished doing it's magic, run ```!deploy``` command again.
 3. If this doesn't work, follow these steps to clean up your AWS account:
 - a.
 Login to your AWS account > EC2 - > Terminate all running instances whose name starts with "TFL-".
 Wait for instances to terminate.